Paramedic - NRP Recertification Information

 Lapsed Paramedic Certification

-Responsibilities of Nationally Registered EMS Personnel
+Responsibilities of Nationally Registered EMS Clinicians

-• change in mailing address (the best way to update a mailing address is by editing the user profile page)
+- Change in mailing address (the best way to update a mailing address is by editing the user profile page)

-• disciplinary action taken by any state has resulted in suspension, revocation, or expiration of state registration/licensure; termination of right to practice; voluntary surrender of state registration/licensure while under investigation.
+- Disciplinary action taken by any state has resulted in suspension, revocation, or expiration of state registration/licensure; termination of right to practice; voluntary surrender of state registration/licensure while under investigation.

 The National Registry considers the individual to be solely responsible for their certification.